Kingxukai/linux/Documentation/core-api/timekeeping.rst

 	These are replaced by ktime_get_raw()/ktime_get_raw_ts64(),
 	ktime_get_clocktai()/ktime_get_clocktai_ts64() as well
 	as ktime_get_boottime()/ktime_get_boottime_ts64().
-	However, if the particular choice of clock source is not important for the user, consider converting to ktime_get()/ktime_get_ts64() instead for consistency.
+	However, if the woke particular choice of clock source is not important for the woke user, consider converting to ktime_get()/ktime_get_ts64() instead for consistency.